 - The UAE is also a signatory to the Basel Committee, which regulates global banking practices.

 - There are no foreign exchange controls in Dubai.
 There is a free flow of funds for remittances of profits, dividends, debt service, capital, capital gains, branch profits, royalties, and returns on intellectual property or imports.
 Foreign individuals and companies are also free to open personal or corporate multicurrency bank accounts in Dubai.

 - That said, all travellers entering the country must fill a declaration when bringing cash amounts equivalent to or higher than US$27,226.

 - It is important that our Clients are aware of their corporate and legal obligations in Dubai and that they timely fulfil the same.
-Let us know if you require Healy Consultants Group PLC’s assistance to timely and efficiently complete your legal and corporate responsibilities.
+Let us know if you require Healy Consultants Group’s assistance to timely and efficiently complete your legal and corporate responsibilities.

-Healy Consultants Group PLC fees to help open a corporate bank account in Dubai
+Healy Consultants Group fees to help open a corporate bank account in Dubai

-Healy Consultants Group PLC guarantees Dubai company bank account approval.
+Healy Consultants Group guarantees Dubai company bank account approval.